Wednesday, December 30, 2015

-Back in my Mead Corporation days I had the luck to occasionally fly on one of the two Corporate jets.
+Back in my Mead Corporation days, I had the luck to occasionally fly on one of the two Corporate jets.
 They sat only seven people, but in great comfort, and included a well-stocked bar.
-They could fly directly into about any airport, making the trip to Escanaba, Michigan a relaxing ninety minute jaunt instead of an eight-plus hour, long-layover ordeal.
-No security lines, and the pilot would meet you at the hangar door to take your luggage.
+They could fly directly into about any airport, making the trip to Escanaba, Michigan a relaxing ninety-minute jaunt instead of an eight-plus hour-long layover ordeal.
+No security lines and the pilot will meet you at the hangar door to take your luggage.
 Puts the best first-class commercial flight to shame.

 As much as I loved these flights and would jump at the chance to climb aboard again, I had three experiences in these jets that you might think would make me swear off them forever.
 So in the order of increasing panic, I tell these stories.